mineiros-io/terraform-aws-iam-role/README.md

 - **`policy_statements`**: *(Optional `list(statement)`)*

-  List of IAM policy statements to attach to the User as an inline policy.
+  List of IAM policy statements to attach to the role as an inline policy.
   ```hcl
   policy_statements = [
     {